dclarktown/Light_mice/README.md

 Figure 2: female activity data
 - The "ActogramJ_data" file contains the PIR data and the "wheel_CD" file contains the wheel running data that were read into ActogramJ to create the actograms.
 - The same PIR data that was used for the actograms was used for the nparACT analysis for IS, IV and RA (code and data below).
-- NOTE: actigraphy data is from cages of female C57 mice (n=2-4/cage), all fed standard chow diet except for F3_CL, fed CON diet
+- NOTE: actigraphy data is from cages of female C57 mice (n=2-4/cage), all fed standard chow diet except for F3_CL, fed CON diet (not used for breeding).

 Figure 3: dam serum data
 - The serum data is available in the "Dam_serum_data" file.

-Figures 4-8, Supplemental Figures 1-2: longitudinal data
+Figures 4-7, Supplemental Figures 1-3: longitudinal data
 - All of the longitudinal data (weekly weight, weekly blood glucose, GTT, OMR, ERG) is available in the "Data_masterfile" file.
 - The WK4, WK8, WK12, WK16, and WK20 blood glucose data is fasted (all other weeks are non-fasted), and is the same value as the "BG_0" (baseline) value from the glucose tolerance test for that timepoint.
 - For the GTT data, "BG_0", denotes blood glucose at time 0 (baseline), "BG_15" at 15 minutes after injection, and so on.